 - What Could Have Been: Subverted.
 It has taken a long LONG time.
 The series has been canceled twice.
-And sometimes there are up to 5 years between issues but it looks like it will finally end in September 2012.
+Sometimes goes 2 years between chapters but apparently now it will have an ending.
 But then again who knows

 - Your Approval Fills Me with Shame: Ryo and Sugarawa in their second fight.